tuobangli/Talk/README.md

 #

-go to Kuala Lumpur Monday,

-and then back to HK on Wednesday.
+back to HK on Wednesday.